marberts/gpindex/cran-comments.md

 ## Downstream dependencies

-There are no downsteam dependencies at this time.
+There are no downstream dependencies at this time.